haokeyingxiao/haoke/UPGRADE-6.1.md

 * Use `\Shopware\Core\Framework\Routing\RequestTransformerInterface::extractInheritableAttributes` if you want to create a true subrequest.
 * The Context will only be resolved when a valid scope is dipatched.
 * All admin and api routes are now authentication protected by default.
 * Changed the `\Symfony\Component\HttpKernel\KernelEvents::CONTROLLER` Event-Subscriber priorities.
-Now all Shopware Listeners are handled after the core symfony event handlers.
+Now all Haoke Listeners are handled after the core symfony event handlers.
 You can find the priorities in `\Shopware\Core\Framework\Routing\KernelListenerPriorities`.
 * Removed the `Shopware\Core\Framework\Routing\Event\RouteScopeWhitlistCollectEvent` in favor of a taggable interface named `Shopware\Core\Framework\Routing\RouteScopeWhitelistInterface`.
 * Requests can no longer be forwarded across different request scopes.
 * If you have implemented a custom FieldResolver, you need to implement the `getJoinBuilder` method.